 Answer 5: Yes, you can download online.
 Please visit each product page and click “Food Grade Certificate Request.”

 Question 6: Our customers asked whether or not HAKKO products are UL-certified.
 Do you have that data?

 Answer 6: No. HAKKO products are not certified with UL.
 However, we can provide a third-party UL certificate for some products.
-Please fill out the form from below.
+Please click here.

 Answer 7: We are sorry to inform you that HAKKO products are not compliant with FDA.